How to Make the Supercorder Straight Flute

 A little caution: In the few years of making and endlessly tuning supercorders, I did my hearing some notable damage.
 With that (and everything else over the decades) I have entered "impaired" territory.
 Especially the higher notes, literally, can gradually be deafening.
 Hearing loss is cumulative and so far no one has ever found a way to make lost hearing come back.

 A good practice when practicing and playing, is to put some cotton batten in your ears.
 Keep a few little cotton swabs in your instrument case, and rip off a couple of pieces for your ears before you start to play.
 This protects them considerably without markedly muffling the sound and stifling the pleasure of playing.
 I wish I had known this when I was young.
-Wax earplugs or other stronger hearing protection is better for sessions of tuning an instrument, which may be long the first few times until a good feel for what is needed is gained.
-I strongly recommend AT LEAST cotton.

 Beethoven was only the most noted of many musicians who have gone deaf.
 (Probably from playing a too-loud piano a lot over the years.)
+The last one I noted was a near deaf clarinet player who was warning people in the orchestra - and audience - to protect their hearing.

 The Dimensions: Vibrating Air Columns and Pitches